 A fourth training module was developed on obstetric fistula.
-Since its launch, the fistula module has been disseminated to a total of 979 health professionals from 96 countries who have completed the knowledge assessment and been awarded certificates.
+Its dissemination continued in the current year.
+Since its launch in July 2015, the fistula module has been disseminated to a total of 1038 health professionals from 97 countries who have completed the knowledge assessment and been awarded certificates.